-Kris Mack enters his fourth season with the University of Cincinnati men's track and field staff.
-Mack will continue to coach the jumps for both the men's and the women's teams.
+Kris Mack enters his first season as the head men's track and field/cross country coach at Cincinnati after spending the last four years as an assistant coach with the Bearcats.
+On top of his head coaching duties, Mack will continue to coach the jumps for the men's and women's teams.

-Prior to Cincinnati, Mack spent 6 seasons with the Cardinal of Stanford University.
+Prior to Cincinnati, Mack spent six seasons at Stanford working with the Cardinal's pole vaulters and multis.

 Prior to Stanford, Mack enjoyed success coaching athletes at various levels.
 In 2003, Mack served as an assistant coach at Bloomington North High School in Bloomington, Ind.
 In one year at Bloomington North, Mack led four athletes (two throwers/two vaulters) to the Indiana State Track and Field Championship meet and helped Bloomington North to the 2003 Sectional and Regional Track and Field Championship titles.